The Summer Scholars Program takes place on Clemson University’s campus, in beautiful Upstate South Carolina.

 Parents can help their student adjust to camp by letting them know that they expect them to have fun, meet new friends, and learn many new things.
 Our staff works hard to help campers adjust to camp by making sure they are involved in teambuilding and fun activities.
 If an emergency situation arises at home, we ask that you contact the camp director.

-For emergencies, call: 864-656-5535.
+For emergencies M-F 8a-4:30p, call: 864-656-5535.
+Outside of those hours, please call the number of the Camp Coordinator provided to you at check-in.
 Scholars are not allowed to use mobile phones during organized program activities so as to assist them in making the most of their campus experience.
 Should your scholar need to contact you during the week for special circumstances, the camp staff will assist them accordingly.